ga-wdi-lessons/git-intro/readme.md

 In this lesson, we will learn the basics of using git and see how git is used with Github, a website for hosting and sharing code.

-- Git is a wonderful tool that allows developers (that's us!) to collaborate
+- Git is a wonderful tool that allows developers to collaborate
 - Git has features that give us a safety net for experimenting and writing code, without breaking already working code

 ---